Skip to main content

 5 mentions Positive Neutral Negative

-• “It's a little buggy with some text getting cut off in places; also, you can play the games for free via Flashpoint (these are just ports of the Flash versions down to having the same bugs and all).”
+• “It's a little buggy with some text getting cut off in places; also, you can play the games for free via Flashpoint (these are just ports of the Flash versions with the same bugs).”

 • “Same game from 17 years ago with extra bugs and glitches that is available for free: paid edition.”